Luthey-Schulten-Lab/SummerSchool_2025/CME/README.md

       or http://127.0.0.1:$Port/?token=b2e7ca15cd9dc3a6893a1273e359c88869225bc29d66c80c
   ```
 >[!NOTE]
-> The last two line contains the Delta GPU node `DeltaNode`, which is the node assgined by Delta to run your job.
+> The second to the last line contains the Delta GPU node `DeltaNode`, which is assgined by Delta to run your job.
 The `Port` is four digits randomly generated.

 - **Second**: SSH into the Delta GPU node.
   Open **another** terminal and run the following command after replacing.